scriptbuzz/aws-dms-postgres-onprem-to-rds-v1/README.md

 * From the Database Migration Service dashboard
 * From the left panel, select Endpoints
 * Select Target endpoint
+* Assign a name to the Endpoint identifier.
+Ex: mbx-target-postgres-rds
 * Check Select RDS DB instance
 * From the dropdown menu, select the RDS Postgres DB you have created earlier
 * The remaining fields will be filled out automatically based on your RDS database selection except the password which you will need to provide